campudus/grud-aggregator/README.md

 #### `start({ aggregatorFile, progress, timeoutToResendStatus[, ...other options] })`

 * `aggregatorFile` (`string`, required) is the file that should be spawn into a process.
+It consists of an exported default function `start(step, progress[, options])`, which will be called with these parameters:
+  * `step` - the factory function for promise chains that will count the current steps and sends a debug message as soon as the aggregator runs over this step.
+The factory returns a function which can be called with following
+    parameters:
+    * `data: any` - the data which will be passed through within the chain.
+    * `options?: {message: string, suppress: boolean}` - additional options: `message` replaces the original message to be sent to progress function; `suppress` flag prevents the progress function to be called (while still counting the steps).
-It consists of an exported default function `start(step, progress[, options])`, which will be called with these parameters: `step` is a function for promise chains that will count the current steps and sends a debug message as soon as the aggregator runs over this step.
-The `progress` function is used for longer running "inner" processes, like minification of images.
-This function can be passed to some of the helper functions used in the promise chains. `options` is a JSON object that was passed to the `start` function.
+  * `progress` - the function is used for longer running "inner" processes, like minification of images.
+This function can be passed to some of the helper functions used in the promise chains.
+  * `options` - a JSON object that was passed to the `start` function.
 This can be used to provide variables from the outer process to the forked one.
 * `progress` is a function that will be called with an object three properties:
   * `steps` - the number of all counted steps.
   * `currentStep` - the current step.
 Use `steps` and `currentStep` to calculate the percentage of your progress.